-Miss Stevenson advised that the purpose of the report was to recommend to Council the local budgets for the 2018-2028 Long Term Plan and provides an overview of the local activities and services for Gorge Road and Districts for 2018-2028 which are provided under the governance of the Gorge Road and Districts Community Area Development Subcommittee.
+Miss Stevenson advised that the purpose of the report was to recommend to Council the local budgets for the 2018-2028 Long Term Plan and provides an overview of the local activities and services for Woodlands for 2018-2028 which are provided under the governance of the Woodlands Community Area Development Subcommittee.

-The Meeting noted that the report also details the estimated costs of these activities over the 10 years as well as the draft rates.
+The Meeting noted that the report also detailed the estimated costs of activities over the 10 years of the Long Term Plan as well as the draft rates.